 In 2015, legendary Swedish rock band Backyard Babies made a comeback after a five year hiatus.
-During these years, their online presence had heavily deteriorated (and it wasn’t that great to begin with).
+During these years, their online presence had heavily deteriorated.
 Among many things, they needed a new website.
 This is the story of how it came to be.

-I was losing faith in the future of rock ‘n’ roll, until I one day turned on the TV and the Swedish music show Voxpop.
-There, I saw the video for Backyard Babies’ new single Brand New Hate.
+I was slowly losing faith in the future of rock ‘n’ roll, until I one day turned on my parents’ TV to watch the Swedish music video show Voxpop.
+On the show, I saw the video for Backyard Babies’ new single Brand New Hate.
 It blew my mind!

 Since then, I’ve gotten all of their albums, seen them live six times and met them on numerous occasions.

-This is the story of how I made their website.
+This is the story of how I designed and developed their website!

-A new website was on top of the to-do list and since I successfully developed a website for their lead guitarist Dregen in 2013, I jumped at the opportunity!
+A new website was on top of the to-do list and since I successfully developed a website for their lead guitarist Dregen in 2013, I grabbed this opportunity by the throat!